Judge says Georgia’s congressional and legislative districts are discriminatory and must be redrawn

 Courts in Alabama and Florida ruled recently that Republican-led legislatures had unfairly diluted the voting power of Black residents.
 Legal challenges to congressional districts are also ongoing in Arkansas, Kentucky, Louisiana, New Mexico, South Carolina, Tennessee, Texas and Utah.

+A new map could shift one of Georgia’s 14 congressional seats from Republican to Democratic control.
+GOP lawmakers redrew the congressional map from an 8-6 Republican majority to a 9-5 Republican majority in 2021.
+Jones ruled that lawmakers could not eliminate minority opportunity districts elsewhere when they redraw maps.

+“I applaud the district court’s decision ordering Georgia to draw maps compliant with the Voting Rights Act,” said state Senate Minority Leader Gloria Butler, a Stone Mountain Democrat.
+“We are eager to help pass fairer maps that comply with federal law.”

-Orders to draw new legislative districts could narrow Republican majorities in the state House and Senate.
+Orders to draw new legislative districts could narrow Republican majorities in the state House, where the GOP has a 102-78 edge, and in the state Senate, with a 33-23 edge.
 But on their own, those changes are unlikely to lead to a Democratic takeover.

 Jones wrote that he conducted a “thorough and sifting review” of the evidence in the case before concluding that Georgia violated the Voting Rights Act in enacting the current congressional and legislative maps.